 I took a bus to Marseille on a gloomy afternoon last November.
-The stay in Nice was cut short by two days because of some conflicts with my couch-surfing host.
-This time, to save myself from troubles I booked accommodation at a two-star hotel in the heart of Marseille instead of looking for free beds, and asked myself to stay in as the sun goes down.
+The stay in Nice was cut short by two days because of conflicts with the couch-surfing host which I will tell you in another post.
+This time, to save myself from troubles I booked accommodation at a two-star hotel in the heart of Marseille instead of looking for free beds, and asked myself to stay in as the sun went down.

 Dropping off my backpack at the hotel room, I headed out for steep uphill walks to the iconic Notre-Dame de la Garde and reached the entrance just to find the Sunday service had begun.
 I found myself a seat in the back and quietly admired the church’s magnificent Byzantine-style architecture while following the rituals.
 Almost no meter square of the church’s interior was left plain.
 The arches were adorned with red and white stripped marble, ceilings lavishly painted with giant frescoes and side chapels filled with votive offerings.
 Being France’s second largest port city, the maritime theme was visually evident everywhere from the boat and anchor motifs in the mural paintings to the model ships under the ceiling vaults.